 As shown in Figure 3, because of various foreclosure moratoria and temporary protections, foreclosure activity stopped abruptly in March 2020.
 These protections ran out on January 1, 2022.
 In January, foreclosure starts rose sharply to an estimated 56,000.
-February, March, April, May, and June recorded 37,000, 36,000, 28,000, 29,000, and 30,000 foreclosure starts, respectively.
+The following months recorded foreclosure starts in the range of 24,000 to 37,000.
 While these numbers are far higher than those seen during the pandemic, they are now at levels below those observed prepandemic.
 As with other parts of the market, the New Normal for foreclosure starts is settling in at around 30,000 per month.